 What a Watchlist is.
-How to create it.
-How to set it up.
 How to use it for achieving your goals

 Watchlist is a configurable list of those financial instruments, which are the most interesting for a trader at a certain moment of time.
 It serves for quick access to them and increases convenience in working with them.

 In simple words it is a list of the ‘hottest’ markets.

 You can use a Watchlist to easily open:

 - the selected instrument chart;

 - Smart DOM;